 So now that you know what type of ceremony you’re going for, all you need is someone able to reorder your thoughts, incorporate all the elements, think about what’s missing and schedule everything with the musicians (and eventually your wedding planners), giving you advice when needed and being ready to cope with the unexpected.
 And – what’s most important – perform your ceremony with enthusiasm and excitement.

-First of all, the whole speech should be focused on you two – as individuals and as a couple – and should highlight your pledges and your love story.
-So the right design of your ceremony will come from you, as I listen to what you wish and hope for.
-It’s you who decides what’s going to be spoken, read and vowed
+Above all, a wedding ceremony is the celebration of a couple and their intentions to build a life and a home together in a commited relationship.
+So the whole speech should be focused on you two – as individuals and as a couple – and should highlight your commitment and your love story.
+So the right design of your ceremony will come from you, as I listen to what you’ve been through so far, what brought you to this moment, what you wish and hope for.

 As much as the celebration is a moment about the two of you, it is also very important that you connect and resonate with your guests, engaging them at a very human and emotional level.

 So I’ll be guiding you to making the right choices for your ceremony, while getting to know you and see you through to the day of your wedding, making sure everything flows together perfectly, stress-free and full of smiles!